National Association of Legislative Information Technology Bylaws and Standing Orders

 Article 9: Vacancies: Officers

-1. Chair: In the event of the death, disability or resignation of the Chair, the Vice-Chair shall also serve as the Chair until the election of a new Chair.
+1. Chair: In the event of the death, disability or resignation of the Chair, the Vice-Chair shall also serve as the Chair for the remainder of that term until until the election of at the next annual business meeting.
 In the event of the absence of the Chair at a meeting, the Vice-Chair shall perform the duties of the Chair at the meeting.

 3. Secretary: In the event of the death, disability or resignation of the Secretary, the Chair shall appoint a new Secretary to serve the remainder of the term of the former Secretary.

-4. All Officers: In the event of the death, disability or resignation of all three elected officers (Chair, Vice-Chair, Secretary), the NCSL staff contact shall call a meeting of the existing Directors within thirty days, and they shall elect by a majority vote a new Chair, a new Vice-Chair, and a new Secretary to serve until the election of their successors at the next annual meeting.
+4. All Officers: In the event of the death, disability or resignation of all three elected officers (Chair, Vice-Chair, Secretary), the NCSL staff liaison shall call a meeting of the existing Directors within 30 days, and they shall elect by a majority vote a new Chair, a new Vice-Chair, and a new Secretary to serve until the election of their successors at the next annual business meeting.

 1. Purpose: Document the policies, procedures, activities, or decisions of the Executive Committee.